microsoft/Xbox-ATG-Samples/Kits/DirectXTex/README.md

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
 This fix is available on Windows 7 SP1 with KB 2670838 installed.

 * The UWP projects and the Win10 classic desktop project include configurations for the ARM64 platform.
-These require VS 2017 (15.9 update) or later to build, with the ARM64 toolset installed.
+Building these requires installing the ARM64 toolset.

+* When using clang/LLVM for the ARM64 platform, the Windows 11 SDK ([22000](https://walbourn.github.io/windows-sdk-for-windows-11/)) is required.

 * The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
 If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.